-Therefore, instead of receiving 2FA codes via SMS, you should always strive to use an authentication app such as Google Authenticator, Microsoft Authenticator, or Okta.
+Therefore, instead of receiving 2FA codes via SMS, use an authentication app such as Google Authenticator, Microsoft Authenticator, or Okta.

-Tax fraud is a simple, but lucrative scam.
-A fraudster will impersonate you by reporting income that qualifies you for a tax refund — except the thief cashes the check, then vanishes.
+Tax identity theft is a simple, but lucrative scam.
+An identity thief will impersonate you by reporting income that qualifies you for a tax refund — except the thief cashes the check, then vanishes.

 Beware of notifications that a tax return has been filed on your behalf, or if you receive a W-2 (or other tax forms) from a company you never worked for.
 You can also go online and review your tax return status on the official IRS website.

 Related: Stolen Tax Refund Check?
 Here's How To Get Your Money Back →

 10. Unfamiliar devices have access to your online accounts

 We're using more devices to access our online accounts than ever before.
 According to a report by Deloitte, average American households have a total of 22 connected devices [*].